 - Shadow Abomasnow with Razor Leaf and Weather Ball

-Note: In a vacuum Shadow Gyarados, Shadow Swampert, Shadow Mewtwo, Shadow Venusaur, and Shadow Salamence outperform every other non-Mega and non-Legendary Pokémon in the best counters list.
-Likewise, Shadow Torterra, Shadow Shiftry, and Shadow Blastoise perform on par with the other best counters.
+Note: In a vacuum Shadow Gyarados, Shadow Swampert, Shadow Mewtwo, Shadow Venusaur, and Shadow Ho-Oh outperform every other non-Mega Pokémon in the best counters list.
 However, because there are Mega Pokémon with all three of Groudon's type weaknesses, the Mega Pokémon in the Raid will determine your best counters.
 If it is possible to safely coordinate with your fellow Trainers to bring one type, it will make the Raid go much quicker.

 How many players does it take to beat Groudon in Pokémon Go?

-With the best counters and coordination of Mega Pokémon, two high level players can take out Groudon.
+Under the best circumstances, it is technically possible for two top level players to take out Groudon.
 If you cannot coordinate with your fellow Trainers or are a lower level, you may need four or more.

 Weather conditions that can impact this Raid include: